Vilder50/SharpCraft/README.md

 # SharpCraft
-A C# class library used to write functions, loot tables and more
+A C# class library used to write Minecraft functions, loot tables and more.

+More information will come at some point...